snuzj/BookAppKotlin/README.md

   - They can also adjust their personal display, along with account verification, so they can be assisted in the future
 - For admins:
   - In addition to what "user" can do, "admin" can directly add, edit, delete the data of categories, books
+  -
 <h3>Installation instructions:</h3>

+- The app is available on the [Google Play](https://play.google.com/store/apps/details?id=com.snuzj.bookapp)
-- The application will be pushed to Google Store in the near future.
-Or You can visit [Releases](https://github.com/snuzj/BookAppKotlin/releases) to be able to download the latest APK version
+- Or You can visit [Releases](https://github.com/snuzj/BookAppKotlin/releases) to be able to download the latest APK version